TheScarletWarlock645/terminal-dice/README.md

 > This is just a fun dice roller in terminal I made for DnD and to practice my python :)

 ## About:
 This is a terminal based application for rolling dice.
 Its pretty simple.
-Users can choose between a d6, 8, 10, 12, and 20.
+Users can choose between a d6, 8, 10, 12, 20, and a coin flip option.
 Users can also roll multiples of dice, for example: 4d8.
 If the program is ran again consecutivley, users can sum all of their results together.
 Have fun.

+## Use:
+To use the app, start by entering the dice that you've selected, and then the amount of times you would like to roll it (not neccacary with coin flip).
+After that you will be promted whether you would like to run the app again.
+If you have already run it, it will prompt you whether you want to sum all of the results you've gathered (though, this option is not available with the coin flip).

 ## To download:
 If you are interested in downloading this project as an actual app, here are the downloads and download instructions.